helenmurugan/heritage-housing-issues/README.md

     * [Acknowledgements](#acknowledgements)

 ## Introduction
-Heritage Housing Issues includes a comprehensive data correlation study aimed at visualising the relationship between house attributes and sale prices for properties in Ames, Iowa.
-Additionally, the project features a machine learning model that enables clients and other users to predict property sale prices based on various house attributes.
+Heritage Housing Issues utilises conventional data analysis techniques and machine learning to answer a clients business requirements relating to property sales in Ames, Iowa, USA.
+It includes a comprehensive data correlation study aimed at visualising the relationship between house attributes and property sale price.
+The project also features a machine learning model that enables the client and other users to predict property sale prices based on various house attributes, through a dedicated web application.
 The project utilizes a Kaggle real estate dataset as its input.
+This dataset provides comprehensive data on house attributes and sale price in order to accurately answer a real-world business requirement.

+Heritage Housing Issues is the fifth and final portfolio project for a Code Institute Diploma in Full Stack Software Development with Predictive Analytics specialisation.

 ## CRISP-DM Workflow
 The Cross Industry Standard Process for Data Mining (CRISP-DM) was followed during development:

-* <b>EPIC 1 - Business Understanding</b>: This phase entails extensive discussions with the client to understand their expectations and develop acceptance criteria, as outlined in the Business Requirements section below.
+* <b>EPIC 1 - Information gathering and data collection:</b> This stage involves understanding the business requirements (this involves extensive discussions with the client), identifying the data source(s), and collecting necessary data to support the project goals.

-* <b>EPIC 2 - Data Understanding</b>: The identification and understanding of data necessary to fulfill the business requirements are crucial.
-An initial statistical analysis is conducted to determine if the available data are sufficient.
-This task is performed in the Data Cleaning Notebook.

-* <b>EPIC 3 - Data Preparation</b>: Data cleaning, imputation, and feature engineering are carried out in this phase, ensuring the most effective and accurate modeling outcome.
-This step takes place in the Data Cleaning and Feature Engineering Notebooks.

-* <b>EPIC 4 - Modelling</b>: Model algorithms are determined, and the data is split into train and test sets.
-Various algorithms are validated and tuned using hyperparameter search on the train sets.
-This phase is executed in the Modelling_and_Evaluation Notebook.

-* <b>EPIC 5 - Evaluation</b>: Model performance is evaluated using the test set, matching the results with the business acceptance criteria.
-This evaluation process occurs in the Modelling_and_Evaluation Notebook.

-* <b>EPIC 6 - Deployment</b>: The streamlit app, developed to meet the business requirements in collaboration with the client, is deployed online.
-The deployment process is described in the Deployment section below.
+* <b>EPIC 2 - Data visualization, cleaning, and preparation:</b>

+* <b>EPIC 3 - Model training, optimization and validation:</b>

+* <b>EPIC 4 - Dashboard planning, designing, and development:</b>

+* <b>EPIC 5 - Dashboard deployment and release.</b>:

 These steps align neatly with the Agile development process, with the ability to move back and forth between stages/epics as new insights are gained and previous steps are refined.
 Ultimately, the project aims to deliver a product that satisfies the client's requirements.